sj-freitas/depinj/README.md

-# depinj - A Dependency Injection linrary
+# depinj - A Dependency Injection libary
 A simple Dependency Injection library written in TypeScript compatible with vanilla JavaScript recommended for NodeJS.

 ## Usage